Christmas Coal Candy (Black Fudge)

 • Line an 8×8 square baking dish with parchment paper.

-• Heat white chocolate, sweetened condensed milk, unsalted butter, fine sea salt and pure vanilla extract in a heavy bottom sauce pan.
+• Heat the 3 cups white chocolate chips, 14 ounces sweetened condensed milk, 2 tablespoons unsalted butter, ½ teaspoon fine sea salt and 2 teaspoons vanilla extract in a heavy bottom sauce pan.

 • Stir constantly until mixture is smooth, approximately 5-7 minutes.
 Keep over low heat, the process it slow, but if you turn up the heat you run the risk of scalding the mixture.
 It WILL melt… slowly.
 If you are at a high altitude, this may take longer than stated, be patient.

-• Remove from heat and whisk in black food coloring.
+• Remove from heat and whisk in 2 teaspoons gel black food coloring.
 You may need more or less depending on the brand.
 See notes.

 • Pour into parchment lined dish and spread evenly.